Globik/webrtc/README.md

 One more time I'm saying: a standalone webrtc gateway server is good, but a relatively "small" gateway library is even better.
 Theoretically Janus's code could one to add to any good web framework.
 Today I've proofed it.
-No technical education from my side, no expiriencing in programming languages.
  I just did it and here you are!

 It's will be good for a small projects.
 I ain't saying about over 1Mio users of project.
 I'm saying about 100 users.
 It's enough to start to make money.